gpbl/react-day-picker/website/docs/api/variables/navigationcontext.md

 • `Const` **NavigationContext**: *Context*<undefined \| [*NavigationContextValue*](../interfaces/navigationcontextvalue.md)\>

-The navigation context holds values and setters for navigating between the calendars.
+The Navigation context shares details about the months being navigated in DayPicker.

+Access this context via the [useNavigation](../functions/usenavigation.md) hook.